sivaniDronamraju/Data_Science_Projects/README.md

 I'm currently pursuing an MS in Data Science and have a passion for leveraging data to derive insights and solve real-world problems.
 I enjoy tackling challenging data science tasks and continuously learning and improving my skills.

 ## Links to the Projects
-Here are some of my projects:
+Here are some of my projects info:

 - **Space Weather Analysis**: [View Project](https://github.com/mss423/data602-fall2023/tree/main/assignment-2)
 - **Moneyball Analysis**: [View Project](https://github.com/mss423/data602-fall2023/tree/main/assignment-3)